MrSchyzo/about-me/content/content/jobs/trade-republic.md

 - JVM 17+ - as the runtime
 - Spring Boot - as the go-to framework
 - Kotlin - as the go-to programming language
+- Vert.x - as a backend reactive library
 - RabbitMQ - as the messaging system
 - EKS - as the container orchestration
 - ArgoCD - as the kubernetes' objects synchronisation mechanism